Paul Beard is a qualified Coach (Dip P.Couns.Coach) accredited by OPRCTC and Coaching Supervision Academy.

 Progressive Coaching can help you to master the ego aspect of yourself – to the degree that you wish – so that the inherent, genuinely positive you is more in charge of your life.
 This is a very empowering process.

-It is important to note that ‘ego’ in the holistic Yogic sense can tell us that we are not only ‘better’ or more ‘right’ than others, but can also tell us that we are ‘worse’ than others (e.g. ‘not good enough’) or ‘wrong.’
+It is important to note that ‘ego’ in a holistic sense can tell us that we are not only ‘better’ than others, but can also tell us that we are ‘worse’ than others (e.g. ‘not good enough’), which is at the root of fear of failure.
 Both viewpoints are ultimately false and Progressive Coaching will help you to see through them.

-Progressive Coaching – which can employ a ‘tough love’ approach when needed – will help you to discern what is ego and what is the genuine you so you can get to the root of any issue that is preventing you from moving forward (again to the degree you choose) and re-connect you to feeling great, working well and making progress towards achieving your potential.
+Progressive Coaching – which can employ a ‘tough love’ approach when needed – will help you to discern what is ego and what is the genuine you so you can get to the root of any issue that is preventing you from moving forward (again to the degree you choose) and re-connect you to feeling great, working well, relating positively to others and making progress towards achieving your potential.

 It can be applied to your professional life, your personal life, or both.